ltcRandomwalk/NESA/README.md

 ## Introduction

-Our artifact includes all source code, scripts, data and statistics in our experiments.
+Our artifact includes all source code, scripts, data, and statistics in our experiments.
 Concretely, it supports the following things:

 1. Reproduction of all results in our experiments.
 2. Reproduction of Tables 2-3 and Figures 8-14 in our paper.